 - Laboratories must inform EHS when purchasing any COI.

 EHS runs a report on all chemical inventories every 60 days to monitor levels of COIs.
-These updates assists us in preventing any COI that is close to the STQ from exceeding it or enables us to report to DHS within the 60 day limit any COI that is over the STQ.
+These updates assist us in preventing any COI that is close to the STQ from exceeding it or enables us to report to DHS within the 60-day limit any COI that is over the STQ.